 St Mark's Campanile, Bell tower in St Mark's Square, Italy

-St Mark's Campanile is a freestanding brick bell tower on St Mark's Square in Venice, Italy.
-The structure reaches 98.6 meters (323 feet) in height and is crowned by a golden weather vane shaped like the archangel Gabriel.
+The St Mark's Campanile is a lone brick bell tower on Saint Mark's Square.
+The structure reaches 98.6 meters in height and ends with a golden weather vane shaped like the archangel Gabriel.

 The first version of the tower was built around the year 1000 and initially served as a watchtower and lighthouse for incoming ships.
 After the original structure collapsed suddenly in 1902, Venice decided to rebuild it exactly as it had been, completing the reconstruction in 1912.